muldjord/leddy/README.md

 path=themes/YOURTHEME
 ```
 ## Video demonstration
-Check [here](https://youtu.be/8cNC6iP37jI).
-You will have to excuse the poor video quality.
-It looks *a lot* clearer with better contrasts in person.
+Check a video with questionable quality [here](https://youtu.be/8cNC6iP37jI).
+It looks *a lot* better in person.

 ## Prerequisites